AmeerD/AmeerD.github.io/_pages/reading.md

 {% include base_path %}

-I've been inspired by the recent trend of people posting their list favourite books.
+I've been inspired by the recent trend of people posting their reading lists.
 Currently I've just listed my favourites though in time hopefully this will morph into more of a timeline of my reading habits.
 Note: This is a no research paper zone, just leisure reading (and maybe a textbook or two) :)

 ## Currently Reading